Religious extremism, misogyny and madness stoke fears of the supernatural in The Witch, a folk tale rooted in horror and history.

 In 17th-century New England a pilgrim family clash with the church and are banished to the wilderness – where they soon fall prey to supernatural forces.

 The Witch relies on horror genre staples to weave a story full of dread.
-These cues hint at what to expect and, as a result, drive tension:
+These cues hint at what we can expect, ramping up tension as a result: